7th Pay Commission: ONGC jobs announced with pay scale of Rs 60,000-1,80,000

 7th Pay Commission: Will bonus formula change for CG employees this year

 The basic pay will be Rs 60,000 to 1,80,000.
 There would also be an annual increment of 3 per cent.
-Further the employee is entitled for allowances of 35 per cent of the basic pay under cafeteria approach, dearness allowance, HRA/Company accommodation, contributory Provident fund, conveyance maintenance, leave encashment, PRP, medical facility, gratuity, post-retirement benefits and composite social security scheme etc as per company rule.
+Further, the employee is entitled to allowances of 35 per cent of the basic pay under cafeteria approach, dearness allowance, HRA/Company accommodation, contributory Provident fund, conveyance maintenance, leave encashment, PRP, medical facility, gratuity, post-retirement benefits and composite social security scheme etc as per company rule.